basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

     13 reassigned from 'riak@10.1.42.11' to 'riak@192.168.17.11'
     ```

-8. Commit the new changes to the cluster with `riak-admin cluster commit`:
+8. Commit the new changes to the cluster with `riak admin cluster commit`:

     ```bash
-    riak-admin cluster commit
+    riak admin cluster commit
     ```

     Output from the command should resemble this example: